smichaelsen/typo3-gitlab-ci/README.md

 :sparkles: Generate an SSH key pair and store the private key in `SSH_PRIVATE_KEY`.
 Add the public key to `.ssh/authorized_keys` on your target server(s).
 Additionally add the public key as "Deploy Key" to private repositories that you need to load (e.g. via composer).

-## Custom Scripts
+## Custom Scripts and configuration

 You can invoke your own scripts at certain points of the deployment process.
-After installing this package you will find a folder `gitlab-script/` in your root directory with script files prefixed with an underscore `_`.
+After installing this package you will find a folder `gitlab-script/` in your root directory with files prefixed with an underscore `_`.
 Remove the underscore to activate the file and fill it with your own commands.

 ### `after-composer.sh`